Marshflair1988/ServiceIndustryApplication/README.md

 ## License

-This project is for demonstration purposes based on the Genovas Webflow template.
+This project is for demonstration purposes based on the Hospitality Hub concept.